rsa17826/vex-plus-plus/readme.md

     - **canAttachToPaths**: allows this block to attach to paths
     - **color**: sets the modulate property

-- **path**: blocks that attach to this will be moved along the path
+- **path**: a string of points separated by commas each being an x, then y, that are used to make the path. the points are relative to the path node, not global positions.

   - scalable
   - rotatable